Covid-19: Australia PM says smaller sports stadiums can host up to 10,000 fans as lockdown eases

 The country’s cricket board earlier announced full schedule for summer that features a full tour of Indian men’s team as well as the women’s team touring early next year.
 The venues for the matches are already announced.
 There is still no clarity over the ICC Men’s T20 World Cup which is scheduled for October-November, Down Under.

-It remains to be seen if this latest announcement has an impact on cricket resuming in the country.
+It remains to be seen if this latest announcement has an impact on cricket resuming in the country as Morrison said allowing spectators in stadiums with more than 40,000 capacity will take some more time.

+“When you’re up above 40,000, you’ve got more than 10,000 people going to a gathering, that has implications for the egress and access of and to those premises, public transport crushes, all those sorts of things,” he said.

 (With AFP and PTI inputs)